 Patient Connect NB is a partnership between the Department of Health, Service New Brunswick, the Regional Health Authorities and primary health care providers (family doctors and nurse practitioners).
 For more information visit gnb.ca/0217/registry-e.asp or call Tele-Care 811.

 Family doctors play an important role in our healthcare system as the first point of contact for most patients.
 It’s been estimated that 80 percent of what happens in health care takes place in what we call the “primary care setting,” which usually means a patient in their family doctor’s office.

 In fact, there is considerable evidence to show that having a regular family doctor is far better for patients than having to rely on short-term care for acute problems.
 Patients understand this intuitively – it’s always better to have someone who knows your family’s medical history than visiting an emergency room for basic but necessary care.

 Family doctors assess, diagnose, and treat patients themselves.
 They also refer patients for tests, procedures, and for consultations with specialists.
-In New Brunswick, patient cannot seek a consultation with a specialist physician without a referral from a family doctor.

 Health care is a demand-driven industry.
 In a world of fixed resources, that means as more people need to see a doctor, the less access is available to other people.
 A doctor only has so many hours in a day.